C O L L A B O R A T I V E D I V O R C E

 Collaborative Law

 Collaborative Law is a dispute resolution process separate and distinct from other resolution processes, such as litigation or mediation, that brings all parties to one negotiation table in good faith.
-Recognized and governed by Washington State statute, Collaborative Law is a systems-based approach that provides an umbrella of professionalism and safety for couples committed to open communication and finding durable solutions.
+Recognized and governed by Washington State statute, Collaborative Law is a systems-based approach that provides an umbrella of professionalism and safety for couples committed to open communication and finding durable solutions together.

 Under this umbrella of professionalism and safety you define what your goals are in the divorce, and then you explore solutions that work for your family now and in the future based upon those goals.
 If you and your spouse are willing to communicate openly and are committed to reaching a durable solution, this may be the right process for you, regardless of the challenge and complexity in front of you.